tumblr/XExtensionItem/README.md

     * App store IDs (iTunes and Google Play)
     * URLs where the content being shared can be linked to on the web, or natively deep-linked on iOS and Android

-If you have an idea for a parameter that would be broadly useful (e.g. not specific to any particular share extension or service), please create an [issue](https://github.com/tumblr/XExtensionItem/issues) or open a [pull request](https://github.com/tumblr/XExtensionItem/pulls).
+If you have an idea for a parameter that would be broadly useful (i.e. not specific to any particular share extension or service), please create an [issue](https://github.com/tumblr/XExtensionItem/issues) or open a [pull request](https://github.com/tumblr/XExtensionItem/pulls).

 #### Custom parameters

 Generic parameters are great, in that they allow applications and share extensions to interoperate without knowing the specifics about how the other is implemented.
-But XExtensionItem also makes it trivial for extension developers to add support for custom parameters that application developers can then optionally populate.
+But XExtensionItem also makes it trivial for extension developers to add support for custom parameters as well.

-Third-party extension developers can create a class that conforms to the `XExtensionItemCustomParameters`, which application developers will then be able to populate.
+Extension developers can create a class that conforms to the `XExtensionItemCustomParameters`, which application developers will then be able to populate.
 Here’s a Tumblr-specific example:

 ```objc
 XExtensionItemSource *itemSource = [[XExtensionItemSource alloc] initWithURL:URL];